Source:

 Share your experiences and creative uses for these items on social media using #UglyProduceBeautifulStory.
 You might inspire others to join the movement and make a real impact on reducing food waste this holiday season.

-As we celebrate the season of plenty, let's also celebrate the beauty in imperfection.
-By changing our perceptions and embracing "ugly" produce, we can make a significant impact on reducing food waste.
-Remember, every piece of produce has a story – sometimes, we just need to listen.
-This holiday season, let's challenge ourselves to look beyond appearances and make more sustainable choices in our food consumption.
+During this time of plenty, let’s consider celebrating beauty in the imperfect.
+By changing how we see “ugly” produce, we can make a real impact on reducing food waste.
+Every piece of produce has a story.
+Sometimes, we just have to listen.
+This holiday season, let’s go beyond mere appearances and be a force for more sustainable food choices.

-By employing storytelling techniques and being open to imperfect produce, we can all contribute to a more sustainable and less wasteful holiday season.
-After all, it's what's inside that counts – both in produce and in our actions towards a better world.
+By using the power of story and being open to less-than-perfect produce, we can make this holiday season more sustainable and less wasteful.
+After all, what's inside is what counts, whether we're talking about produce or our actions toward a better world.

 What personally drew you to study food waste and storytelling?
 Was there a specific moment or experience that inspired this work?